Active

 Helping to reach net zero

-AI could play a big part in decarbonising the energy sector, for example it can be used to better predict weather that can help improve solar generation forecasts.
-Using this technology in this way means there should be less reliance on fossil fuels.
+AI could play a big part in decarbonising the energy sector.
+For example, it can be used to better predict weather that can help improve solar generation forecasts.
+Using the technology in this way means there should be less reliance on fossil fuels.
 This means that the use of AI technology can support the UK government’s medium and long-term net zero targets.